High-Dimensional Time-Varying Coefficient Estimation in Diffusion Models: The model set-up

 where $0^0$ is defined as 0, $\delta \in [0,1)$, and $s_p$ is diverging slowly with respect to $p$, for example, $\log p$.
-We investigate asymptotic properties under this general sparsity case.
-However, in practice, it is harmless to assume $\delta=0$.
-That is, we can assume that several factors are significant, while others do not affect on the expected returns.
-We note that with the randomness of the beta process, in general, the sparsity condition \eqref{sparsity_beta} is satisfied with high probability.
+This allows a few sizable coefficients and many small ones.
+See also \citet{bickel2008covariance,cai2011adaptive,cai2011constrained,cai2012optimal}.
+In practice, it is often convenient to assume $\delta=0$, which corresponds to the exact sparsity condition with only a few nonzero coefficients.
+In this paper, we investigate asymptotic properties under the more general sparsity condition, which includes the above exact sparsity condition as a special case.
+This sparsity assumption reflects that not all covariates have strong effects on the dependent process; otherwise, the volatility of the dependent process would diverge.
+We note that with the randomness of the coefficient process, in general, the sparsity condition \eqref{sparsity_beta} is satisfied with high probability.
 However, for simplicity, we assume that the sparsity condition is satisfied almost surely.
-The sparsity condition is widely employed in the high-frequency finance literature \citep{ciolek2022lasso, gaiffas2019sparse, kim2016asymptotic, kim2018adaptive, tao2013optimal, wang2010vast}.
+The sparsity condition is also widely employed in the high-frequency finance literature \citep{ciolek2022lasso, gaiffas2019sparse, kim2016asymptotic, kim2018adaptive, tao2013optimal, wang2010vast}.
+To ensure that the diffusion process satisfies the sparsity condition, additional conditions on $\bmu_{\beta,t}$ and $\bnu_{\beta,t}$ should be imposed.
+One sufficient condition is that there exists a set of indices $S$ such that $\left|S\right|\leq s_p$ and $\bmu_{\beta,t,i} = \bnu_{\beta,t,j,k} = 0$ for all $i \notin S$, $(j,k) \notin \left\lbrace (i,i) : i \in S \right\rbrace $, and $t \in [0,1]$.
+There might be more general sufficient conditions, such as those allowing for time-varying exact sparsity patterns, but we leave exploring such conditions for a future study.